 BUS 310 Principles of Management and Organization Behavior

-BUS 336 International Business or another approved international course
+GLB 336 International Business or other approved international course

 BUS 353 Financial Management

 BUS 434 Applied Business Ethics or other approved ethics course

 BUS 459 Business Policy and Strategy

 BUS 421 Corporate Finance

 ECON 400 Introduction to Econometrics